udacity/create-your-own-adventure/english/find-exit/into-forest/forest.md

 That something watching you emerges from the shadows

-It's a cougar, stalking it's prey
+It's a cougar, stalking it's prey.
+It approaches you

-It approaches you, and you can do nothing but wait for it to make it's move
+You can do nothing but wait for it to make it's move

 Then it asks "What's your name?"